cpkelley94/muscle-FISH/general_pipeline/README.md

 - `-f`, `--fiber-threshold`: Override threshold value for fiber segmentation
 - `-s`, `--snr`: Override signal-to-noise threshold for spot detection in FISH channel
 - `--plot`: Generate plots, images, and animations

+Batch processing of multiple images via SLURM can be set up using `batch_process.py`.